paulmrg-461/devpaul_todo_app/README.md

 ## Application Usage

 - **Login Screen (Optional)**
-  Provides authentication to ensure access is granted only to authorized users (instructors/administrators).
+  Provides authentication to ensure that only authorized users can access the app.

-- **Attendance Registration**
+- **Activity Registration**
-  1. Enter the student's ID number.
+  1. Enter the activity title, description, and due date/time.
-  2. If the student already exists in the database, the Name and Phone fields will auto-complete.
-  3. Select the Class Type (adaptation, ethics, techniques, practice, legal framework, workshop).
-  4. Record the Date/Time and the Number of Hours.
-  5. Capture the student's signature.
+  2. Select the activity type (e.g., work, personal, academic, leisure).
+  3. Choose the classification (Urgent, Important, Not Urgent, Not Important).
+  4. Optionally add links and images.
+  5. Upon creating or editing an activity, the app automatically synchronizes with the DeepSeek AI API to generate a step-by-step solution guide.
-  6. Save the record in Firebase.
+  6. Save the activity record in Firebase Firestore.

 - **Visualization and Reporting (Web)**
-  - Access the web version to review all records.
+  - Access the web version to review all registered activities.
-  - Filter records by date range, class type, student, etc.
+  - Filter activities by date range, type, classification, etc.
+  - View detailed information for each activity, including the DeepSeek-generated solution steps.
-  - View details of each attendance entry and export the information as PDF (additional module).
+  - Optionally export the activity data as a PDF (additional module).
 ---

 ## Project Structure